 - You are either constantly drinking, drunk, or hungover.

 - You have attempted to stop/cut back on drinking but failed.

-"If someone is clinically diagnosed with alcohol use disorder, medical detox is necessary because alcohol withdrawal can lead to seizure and possibly death," said Dr. Weinstein.
+"If someone is clinically diagnosed with alcohol use disorder, medical detox is necessary because alcohol withdrawal can lead to seizure and possibly death," Weinstein says.

 If you or a loved one is struggling with inappropriate alcohol use, don't wait.
 Get help now.
 WebMD Connect to Care Advisors are standing by to get you started on your journey to recovery today!